JoeEdwardsCode/calmap/README.md

 sls deploy --stage dev
 ```

 Right now there is only stage `dev`.
-The output from this command should give you the host so that you can send your requests using `curl <HOST>/ping`.
+The output from this command should give you the host so that you can send your requests using `curl <HOST>`.

 To tear down deployment:
 ```console